OHDSI/omock/paper/paper.md

 To expand the mock CDM with additional clinical tables, we can pipe the corresponding functions onto the previously created CDM object.
 For example, to add a condition occurrence and a drug exposure table to the OMOP CDM we can use `mockConditionOccurrence` and `mockDrugExposure` functions, respectively.
 There is a function for most of the commonly used clinical tables in OMOP CDM.

+This modular design, where each table is added via a separate function, provides flexibility in testing and development workflows.
+Since users can simulate the specific OMOP CDM tables as needed, depending on the scenario being tested, such as testing functionality that only requires drug exposures or condition occurrences.
+Generating only the necessary tables can be less computationally intensive, which is especially useful when simulating CDM with a large number of patients or when running automated test suites repeatedly.
+Additionally, table-level control also makes it easier to simulate edge cases and specify population settings, such as the number of patients, gender and number of records within each tables.

 Below is an example code snippet demonstrating how to generate a mock CDM with 1,000 patients, valid observation periods, and additional drug exposure and condition occurrence tables:

 ```